daspuppy/skeeter-deleter/README.md

  - Try with `-v` to see that it is actually running.
 It takes hours.
 Especially for the first run!
  - use `-y` once you're satisfied with your settings and it will automatically answer yes to all questions about unliking and deleting old posts and reposts you haven't liked yourself.

+### Short comings

+In all my tests of both the original script and this one, for to me unknown reasons the script crashes.
+Sometimes a few times.
+But with every subsequent run it gets further.
+But unfortunately it does the same time it took until it crashed (sometimes hours) and then the additional time for running further.
+It has something to do with the likes cursor.
+That's a part of the script I don't understand at all, let alone know how to maybe optimize.

+I also needed to add a API call delay of 750 milliseconds.
+Because once the script has run through the likes cursors successfully, it hits the rate limit of 5000 API calls per hour.
+With this delay it should not go over 4800 API calls when unliking and deleting old posts.
+That alone has cost me literal hours to test again and again.

+The archiving to json with html for overview has not been tested yet! **_Your posts MIGHT NOT GET ARCHIVED!_**

 ### Automating

 This could be run in a docker container in a Github action, in a cloud function, or in any other scheduled environment.